DrAcula27/DrAcula27/README.md

 - 🌍 Based in the United States
 - 🟥 Contributing to **Hack for LA's** [website](https://www.hackforla.org) and [311data](https://hackforla.github.io/311-data/)
-- 🐟 Building an e-library for NOAA Fisheries
+- 🐟 Leading a team that is building an e-library for NOAA Fisheries
-- 🇺🇸  Migrating tech stacks for the Veteran Coaching Project
+- 🤵 Migrating tech stacks for the Veteran Coaching Project

 Some of my hobbies include:
 - 🍓 Smart Home Tech: Pi-Hole, interested in networking and security